cube-js/cube/docs/Cube.js-Backend/Deployment.md

 and queue.
 Set `REDIS_URL` environment variable to provide Cube.js with Redis connection.
 Make sure, your Redis allows at least 15 concurrent connections.
 Set `REDIS_TLS` env variable to `true` if you want to enable secure connection.
+If you want to run Cube.js in production without redis you can use `CUBEJS_CACHE_AND_QUEUE_DRIVER=memory` env setting.

+> *NOTE:* Serverless and clustered deployments can't be run without Redis as it's used to manage querying queue.

 Below you can find guides for popular deployment environments: